posva/vuexfire/README.md

 })
 ```

-It works with modules as well, but **you don't need to add the mutations there**:
+It works with modules as well, but **you don't need to add the mutations there** (unless the module is namespaced):
 ```js
 const store = new Vuex.Store({
   modules: {